Towards Domain-Generalized Open-Vocabulary Object Detection: A Progressive Domain-invariant Cross-modal Alignment Method: Related Work

 \subsection{Curriculum Learning}

 Curriculum Learning (CL)~\cite{bengio2009curriculum} is a training paradigm that mimics the human learning process by organizing samples from easy to hard, thereby improving convergence and generalization.
 Extensive research has explored diverse formulations and scheduling strategies, including manually defined curricula and automatic mechanisms such as self-paced learning~\cite{kumar2010self}, teacher-student frameworks~\cite{graves2017automated}, and reinforcement-based sample selection~\cite{narvekar2020curriculum}.
 These methods generally consist of a difficulty estimator and a scheduler that jointly determine the learning order of training instances.
 In computer vision, CL has been applied to domain adaptation, semi-supervised learning, and robustness enhancement under distribution shifts.
-Recent extensions target multi-modal and cross-domain settings, including vision-language pretraining~\cite{zhou2022detecting, srinivasan2023curriculum} and robustness~\cite{cai2018curriculum}.
+In particular, curriculum strategies have proven effective for domain adaptation, \eg, C-SFDA~\cite{karim2023csfda} for source-free adaptation and curriculum domain adaptation for semantic segmentation~\cite{zhang2017curriculum}, both supporting the principle of exploiting reliable training signals first and gradually introducing harder or more ambiguous samples.
+Recent extensions further target multi-modal and cross-domain settings, including vision-language pretraining~\cite{zhou2022detecting, srinivasan2023curriculum} and robustness~\cite{cai2018curriculum}.

 Most existing approaches overlook the progressive alignment between modalities and domains, focusing only on single-modality or data-level difficulty.
 We introduce a curriculum-guided modality learning framework for domain-generalized open-vocabulary object detection, achieving a gradual refinement from coarse to fine-grained cross-modal alignment.